MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-react-sign-in-sign-out.md

     npm start
     ```

-1. Open a web browser and navigate to `http://localhost:3000/` if you are not automatically redirected.
+1. Open a web browser and navigate to `http://localhost:3000/` if you aren't automatically redirected.
 1. For the purposes of this tutorial, choose the **Sign in using Popup** option.
 1. After the popup window appears with the sign-in options, select the account with which to sign-in.
 1. A second window may appear indicating that a code will be sent to your email address.
 If this happens, select **Send code**.
-Open the email from the sender Microsoft account team, and enter the 7-digit single-use code.
+Open the email from the sender Microsoft account team, and enter the seven digit single-use code.
 Once entered, select **Sign in**.
 1. For **Stay signed in**, you can select either **No** or **Yes**.
-1. The app will now ask for permission to sign-in and access data.
+1. The app asks for permission to sign-in and access data.
 Select **Accept** to continue.

 ## Sign out of the application